deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15633/index.md

 ![](charts/charts_10_0.png "🔼 Figure 4: Average score (%) under different context lengths on LongBench.")

-> 🔼 The chart displays the average scores achieved by different models across various context lengths on the LongBench benchmark, comparing the performance of models trained with different amounts of data selected by the proposed method and baselines.
+> 🔼 The chart displays the average scores achieved by different models across various context lengths on the LongBench benchmark, comparing the performance of the full dataset against models trained with varying percentages of selected samples.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Average score (%) under different context lengths on LongBench.